SIKA53/SIKA53/README.md

 - **Physics-driven lotto balls** using `cannon-es`, continuously tumbling until six unique balls are emitted through the draw tube.
 - **Cinematic draw flow** orchestrated with GSAP timelines, including tube zoom, front-facing finale, and number slot alignment.
 - **Responsive UI** for desktop and mobile, featuring Draw and Retry controls plus live number highlights.
+- **Viewport-aware cameras** that retarget their tracks for portrait and landscape screens so the experience feels native on phones, tablets, and PCs alike.
 - **Extensibility hooks** to plug in custom audio cues and localized copy without rewriting core logic.

 ## Getting Started